 You can also take to the trails on your own by renting snowshoes or skis when there’s enough snow.
 Chapin Forest Reservation (Lake Metroparks) rents both of these and maintains groomed trails during the winter that are even lighted after dark.
 You can also rent snowshoes at Penitentiary Glen Reservation (Lake Metroparks), and the North Chagrin Nature Center (Cleveland Metroparks).

-Cuyahoga Valley National Park also leases out snowshoes and skis (for FREE!) to use within the park.
-You can rent both from the Winter Sports Center at M.D.
-Garage on weekends, and snowshoes from the Boston Mill Visitor Center during the week.
+Cuyahoga Valley National Park also leases out snowshoes to use within the park from the Boston Mill Visitor Center when there’s enough snow.
 (Call ahead to confirm there’s enough snow/rental options.)

 READ MORE: Your Guide to Cuyahoga Valley National Park in Winter